w3c/window-management/EXPLAINER.md

   await notesWindow.setBounds(notesBounds);
   ```

+TODO: Show how these APIs might evolve with some possible future work, to ensure
+that intermediate proposals make sense in an evolving landscape.

 ## Goals / Non-goals

 The goal of this proposal is to provide the basic tools for developers to